Male-free spaces exist for a reason.

 Karen White, Leeds, UK (2018)

 A convicted paedophile has been convicted of sexually assaulting two female prisoners while living in New Hall women’s prison.
 Karen White, formerly Stephen Wood, a fully-intact male who self-identifies as a woman, was sent to a women’s prison while on remand awaiting trial for raping a woman.
 Within days of arriving he committed the sexual assaults.
-He has since been found guilty of the rape for which he was remanded, and a further two historical rapes.
+He has since been found guilty of the rape for which he was remanded, as well as a further two historical rapes.

 UK prison rules allow male prisoners who self-identify as female to request transfer to a female prison and permission is granted at the discretion of a Transgender Case Board.
 In this case a safety risk assessment wrongly concluded it would be safe to allow an accused rapist access to female prisoners.
 This is one of several instances where dangerous sex offenders have been transferred into the female estate.